JellyfishJS/jellyfishjs/docs/development/articles/architecture.md

     - If this has iterated too many times, recursive object creation is noted, and this step is aborted until next step.
-- Keyboard events:
+- Input events:
     - In the order the keys were actually pressed and released, `keyPressed` and `keyReleased` hooks are called on all the `GameObject`s.
-        Keyboard state is updated to reflect only events whose hooks have been called.
+        Input state is updated to reflect only events whose hooks have been called.
     - For any keys that are still held, each `GameObject` has its `keyHeld` hook called.